Quantum Distributed Complexity of Set Disjointness on a Line: Set Disjointness on a Line

 Assume that the bound holds for~$t = j$, with~$j \ge 0$.
 Let~$G_{j+1}$ denote the sequence of registers with all the parties~$\rA_i$, for~$i \ge 2$, after the isometry in round~$j + 1$ has been applied.
 Then we have

-by the induction hypothesis.
+by the invariance of conditional mutual information under isometries and the induction hypothesis.
 Let~$H_{j+1}$ denote all the registers of the parties~$\rA_i$, for~$i \ge 2$, after the communication in round~$j + 1$.
 Then~$L_{2, j+1} \, H_{j+1}$ and~$R_{1, j+1} \, G_{j+1}$ consist of the same set of registers, but in different order.
 By the properties of entropy and conditional mutual information mentioned below,

 The first inequality follows from Lemma~\ref{lem-mi-increase}, the second by the property that~$\entropy(B)$ is bounded from above by the number of qubits in the register~$B$ and the data processing inequality (Lemma~\ref{lem-dpi}), and the final one by the induction hypothesis. \end{proof}